Adii2202/The-Parental-Control-System/README.md

 The system records keystrokes made by children on various platforms and applications, and then utilizes NLP to analyze and extract meaningful information from the recorded data.
 It identifies potentially harmful or inappropriate content, such as cyberbullying or explicit language, and categorizes and flags it accurately using machine learning algorithms.
-The system also employs sentiment analysis to identify emotional states expressed by children.
 Privacy and data security are ensured through encryption techniques.
 Parents have access to a user-friendly dashboard where they can review summarized reports and receive Mails through SMTP.
 They can also set customized rules and restrictions.